z-todorovic/ha-remote-repo/README.md

 2. A secure outbound tunnel to Securicloud is established
 3. No access is granted by default
 4. You explicitly register the Instance ID in Securicloud
-5. Remote access becomes available through the Securicloud service
+5. Remote access becomes available via the Securicloud service

 At no point is your Home Assistant instance directly exposed to the internet.